ChrisCHumphreys/Assignment8_CS325/README.md

 of overriding the subscript operator for accessing and mutating.
 By having the operator return a reference to the value, rather than a copy, I was able to allow accessing and mutating in only one function.

-Finally,  my delete funciton is messy and still not quite working right.
+Finally,  my delete funciton is pretty messy.
+It works properly, and does it in the manner given in the psuedocode in the assignment, but I know there has to be a cleaner way to do it.
+Unfortunatley, due to time constraints, I was not able to get it as elegant as I would have liked.

 ##  Bugs - Future Improvements
 I would like to implement more error checking, especeially for users entering invalid inputs.
-Additionally, the delete funtion is still not working when deleting a node that is not a leaf.

 If a user reads in a file, and there is already a binary tree made, it will add the new terms to current tree.
 This is not necessarily a bug, as it may be what the user wanted, but in the future, adding an empty tree option might be nice to allow the user to "reset" their tree.